Bader Al-Enezi

-Bader Al-Enezi (بدر العنزي; born 31 July 1999) is a Saudi Arabian professional footballer who plays as a goalkeeper for Pro League side Al-Tai.
+Bader Al-Enezi (بدر العنزي; born 31 July 1999) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Bukiryah.

 Club career

 Al-Enezi started his career at Al-Tai.
 He signed his first professional contract with the club on 16 June 2019.
 He made his first-team debut on 20 September 2020 against Al-Taqadom in the final league match of the 2019–20 season.
 On 21 March 2021, Al-Enezi renewed his contract with Al-Tai for another two years.
 In the 2020–21 season, Al-Enezi started the final six league matches as Al-Tai earned promotion to the Pro League for the first time since 2008.
 He made his Pro League debut on 3 November coming off the bench in the league match against Al-Raed.
+On 12 August 2024, Al-Enezi joined Al-Bukiryah.